hhtokpinar/sqfEntity/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a SqfEntity ORM for SqfLite application.
 There are 8 files in the project

     1. main.dart                    : Startup file contains sample methods for using sqfEntity